ycrc/ycrc.github.io/docs/clusters/mccleary.md

 McCleary is a shared-use resource for the [Yale School of Medicine](https://medicine.yale.edu) (YSM), life science researchers elsewhere on campus and projects related to the [Yale Center for Genome Analysis](http://ycga.yale.edu/).
 It consists of a variety of compute nodes networked over ethernet and mounts several shared filesystems.

 McCleary is named for [Beatrix McCleary Hamburg](https://www.nytimes.com/2018/04/19/obituaries/beatrix-hamburg-barrier-breaking-scholar-is-dead-at-94.html), who received her medical degree in 1948 and was the first female African American graduate of Yale School of Medicine.
-The McCleary HPC cluster will be Yale's first direct-to-chip liquid cooled cluster, moving the YCRC and the Yale research computing community into a more environmentally friendly future.
+The McCleary HPC cluster is Yale's first direct-to-chip liquid cooled cluster, moving the YCRC and the Yale research computing community into a more environmentally friendly future.

-!!! warning
-    Ruddle users:  McCleary is now in production, so please migrate your workloads and data to McCleary in advance of the Ruddle decommission on July 24th.

 - - -

 !!! info
     Farnam or Ruddle user?
-Farnam and Ruddle will both be retired in mid 2023 and all work will need to transition to McCleary.
-See [our explainer](/clusters/mccleary-farnam-ruddle) for what you need to know about moving to McCleary and how it differs from Farnam and Ruddle.
+Farnam and Ruddle were both retired in summer 2023.
+See [our explainer](/clusters/mccleary-farnam-ruddle) for what you need to know about using McCleary and how it differs from Farnam and Ruddle.

 ## Access the Cluster